Course 13: Parrot Beak, Feet, Eyes, Sounds, & Gut

 Enhanced visual acuity, seeing ultraviolet light, and changing focus rapidly are some of the fascinating abilities of birds’ eyes.

-Voice/Sound Changes in Pet Birds: Cause For Concern
+Voice/Sound Changes In Pet Birds: Cause For Concern

 Did you know that a voice change or lack of vocalization in birds can signal a health problem, or that cough-like noise, gurgling sounds or a high-pitched squeak can all indicate a medical emergency?